Sumbera/WMSOnMapKit-iOS7/README.md

 WMSOnMapKit-iOS7
 ================
-sample code of using WMS in MapKit on iOS7
+sample code of using WMS in MapKit on iOS7, works on iOS8 too

 iOS7 introduced new class MKTileOverlay sample derives from this class WMSTileOverlay